 - Disney luggage tag holders

-It includes everything listed above, item by item, in a cruise packing checklist to make packing easy.
-There’s even a page to write notes for special things you’ll need — medical supplies, reminders for shore excursions, pre/post cruise hotel stays and car rentals.
+It includes everything listed above, item by item, in a handy cruise packing checklist to make packing easy.
+There’s even a page to write notes for any extras you need like specific medical supplies, reminders for shore excursions, pre/post cruise hotels and car rentals.

 Cruising should be fun — and hopefully this checklist makes packing EASY! 🙂